dracodoc/mischelper/README.md

 These functions are very simple in concept but may save you some time.

 ## Updates

+**2021.03.15**

+Previously `format console` used R builtin clipboard support which only support windows/Mac.
+Per user request of linux support, this feature switched to `clipr` which has linux support. `clipr` is a required dependency package now.

 **2020.01.13**

 Addin will work on either selected text or current line.